 Michael Hart's List of the 100 Most Influential People Ever seems well reasoned.
 His List, which considers only historical significance and not genius, includes nine mathematicians from my List (Newton, Einstein, Euclid, Descartes, Kepler, Euler, Aristotle, Galileo, Maxwell) and four other mathematical physicists (Copernicus, Heisenberg, Planck, Fermi).
 Hart's list also includes Pasteur, Lavoisier, Faraday, Dalton, Plato, Rutherford, Roentgen, Francis Bacon and seventy-nine people who did no work in pure physical science (44 political, military or religious leaders; 2 explorers; 16 inventors; 9 social philosophers; 5 artists; 3 biologists).

-Among scientists, Hart omits Bohr altogether (and ranks Freud and Kepler behind Aristotle, Euclid, Adam Smith, Dalton, Heisenberg, etc.) but otherwise his top scientists agree fairly well with Simmons.
+Among scientists, Hart omits Bohr altogether -- though he included him in a First Edition of the List; he also ranks Freud and Kepler behind Aristotle, Euclid, Adam Smith, Dalton, Heisenberg, etc.; but otherwise his top scientists agree fairly well with Simmons.
 (In addition to the Top 12 Scientists, seven other scientists not on my List appear on all four of the lists just described -- Dalton, Fermi, Harvey, Heisenberg, Leeuwenhoek, Mendel, Rutherford.)
 Some names often seen near the top of other Top Scientist lists include Nikola Tesla, Marie Curie, Thomas Edison, and two names from my List: Leonardo da Vinci and Alan Turing.

 (In the following discussion I list some notable omissions from the List of 100.
 Many or most of these do appear on the List of 200.)